PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 20:13:23
+Last updated: 2024-04-02 20:13:57
-Random Quote: When you see a man of worth, think of how you may emulate him.
-When you see one who is unworthy, examine yourself. - Confucius
+Random Quote: The wisdom of the wise, and the experience of ages, may be preserved by quotation. - Isaac D'Israeli